dorjeduck/pytree-snapshots/README.md

 # PyTree Snapshots

-A lightweight and flexible manager for capturing, managing, and comparing PyTree snapshots in JAX.
+A lightweight and flexible manager for capturing and managing `PyTree` snapshots in JAX, currently in Beta.

-⚠️ Currently in Beta: While the core functionality seems solid, PyTreeSnapshots is still evolving.
-Expect ongoing improvements, additional features, and extended documentation.
-Your feedback and contributions are very welcome!

 ## Features

 - Save and retrieve snapshots of PyTrees.
-- Compare differences between snapshots.
 - Metadata and tagging support.
 - Basic snapshot query support.
-- Support for custom PyTree nodes.

 ## Installation